moveit/moveit.ros.org/documentation/contributing/code/index.markdown

 This is rather non-standard for catkin - catkin would prefer to have headers of each ROS package in a separate folder, e.g. `include/moveit_core/...`, `include/moveit_ros_planning/...`, etc.

+## pre-commit Formatting Checks

+In many of our repos we have a [pre-commit](https://pre-commit.com/) check that runs in CI.
+You can use this locally and set it up to run automatically before you commit something.
+To install, use pip:

+    pip3 install pre-commit

+To run over all the files in the repo manually:

+    pre-commit run -a

+To run pre-commit automatically before committing in a local repo, install git hooks:

+    pre-commit install

 ## clang-format Auto Code Formatting

+Note that if you use pre-commit as described above, clang-format is applied automatically before each commit (if `clang-format-10` is installed).
+This section describes how to use it manually.

 You can run **clang-format** in several ways.
 To install on Ubuntu simply run: